Regularity of limit sets of AdS quasi-Fuchsian groups: Background on AdS quasi-Fuchsian groups.

 The group $\rO(n,1)$ can be embedded in $\PO(n,2)$ by the following map:

-We will say that an element (respectively a subgroup) of $\PO(n,2)$ is conjugate to an element (respectively to a subgroup) of $\rO(n,1)$ if it has a conjugate in the image of this embedding.\\ Note that if $\g\in\PO(n,2)$ is proximal, we have $\lambda_2(\g)= 0$ if and only if $\g$ is conjugate to an element of $\rO(n,1)$.\\ A subgroup of $\PO(n,2)$ which is conjugate to a cocompact lattice of $\rO(n,1)$ is $\AdS$-Fuchsian, as it fixes a totally geodesic copy of $\Hyp^{n}$ on which it acts properly discontinuously and cocompactly.
+We will say that an element (respectively a subgroup) of $\PO(n,2)$ is conjugate to an element (respectively to a subgroup) of $\rO(n,1)$ if it has a conjugate in the image of this embedding.

+The image of $\rO(n,1)$ is exactly the stabilizer of the point $[0:\cdots:0:1]\in \ADS^{n+1}$, so conjugates of $\rO(n,1)$ are exactly stabilizers of points in $\ADS^{n+1}$.
+Since a fixed point in $\ADS^{n+1}$ corresponds to an eigendirection which is negative for $\pscalb{\cdot}{\cdot}$, we immediately get the following characterization: \begin{prop} Let $\g\in \PO(n,2)$.
+Then $\g$ is conjugate to an element of $\rO(n,1)$ if and only if $\g$ fixes a point of $\ADS^{n+1}$.
+If $\g$ is proximal, this is also equivalent to $\lambda_2(\g)=0$. \end{prop} A subgroup of $\PO(n,2)$ which is conjugate to a cocompact lattice of $\rO(n,1)$ is $\AdS$-Fuchsian, as it fixes a totally geodesic copy of $\Hyp^{n}$ on which it acts properly discontinuously and cocompactly.
 These are the only $\AdS$-Fuchsian groups: \begin{prop} A discrete group of $\PO(n,2)$ is $\AdS$-Fuchsian if and only if it is conjugate to a cocompact lattice of $\rO(n,1)$. \end{prop}